sonic-net/DASH/documentation/express-route-service/express-route-gateway-bypass.md

 ## 2. Background

 Azure Private Link provides private connectivity from a virtual network to Azure platform as a service, by providing an 1-to-1 VNET mapping to the service.
-In addition, it is also used by ExpressRoute for providing the similar functionality for on-prem network.
+In addition, it is also used by ExpressRoute for providing the similar functionality for On-Prem network.

 This doc is used to capture the additional requirements for ExpressRoute, such as MSEE failover scenarios.